AdamMJennissen/AdamMJennissen/README.md

-- 👋 Hi, I’m Adam Jennissen
+- Hi, I’m Adam Jennissen
-- 🎓 I'm studying Software Engineering at Iowa State University, expected graduation of May 2026
+- I'm studying Software Engineering at Iowa State University, expected graduation of May 2026
-- 👀 I’m interested in Artificial Intelligence, Game design, and Robotics
+- I’m interested in Artificial Intelligence, Game design, and Robotics
+- I'm experienced in C++, and C
-- 🌱 I’m currently learning C++, C, Java, Verilog
+- I’m currently learning Java, and Verilog
-- 📫 How to reach me adamjenn@iastate.edu, https://www.linkedin.com/in/adam-jennissen
+- How to reach me adamjenn@iastate.edu, https://www.linkedin.com/in/adam-jennissen